Baai Tujhyapayi

-Baai Tujhyapayi is a 2025 Indian Marathi-language web series directed by Nipun Dharmadhikari and produced for the streaming platform ZEE5.
+Baai Tujhyapayi is a 2025 Indian Marathi language web series directed by Nipun Dharmadhikari and produced for the streaming platform ZEE5.
+It is a remake of 2023 Tamil web series Ayali.
 Set in rural Maharashtra in 1990, the period drama follows the story of a young girl who battles superstition and social restrictions in her pursuit of becoming a doctor.
-The series stars Sajiri Joshi and Kshitee Jog in the lead roles and is scheduled to premiere on 31 October 2025.
+The series stars Sajiri Joshi and Kshitee Jog in the lead roles and premiered on 31 October 2025.

 Premise

-The series is set in 1990 in the fictional village of Vesaich Vadgaon, Maharashtra.
+The series is set in the 1990s in the fictional village of Vesaich Vadgaon, Maharashtra.
 It centers on Ahilya, a teenage girl who dreams of studying medicine and becoming a doctor.
 Her ambitions clash with the village’s orthodox customs and gender-based restrictions.
 When Ahilya attains puberty, she is forced to conceal it to avoid an early marriage, while continuing to challenge the social taboos that attempt to limit her education.